alexsavio/alexsavio.github.io/content/biblatex_lyx_jabref.md

     \addbibresource{/home/alexandre/mybibs.bib}

-Multiple databases must be loaded by multiple \addbibresource commands.
+You must load the databases must using \addbibresource commands.

 Please refer to the [biblatex documentation](http://mirrors.ctan.org/macros/latex/contrib/biblatex/doc/biblatex.pdf) for further options.

 #### Set biber as the BibTex processor